 Without ailerons, the craft maneuvers in-atmosphere via 3D thrust vectoring with the main rear thruster, supplemented with maneuvering thrusters placed strategically around the hull of the ship (these work both in-atmosphere and in space with two different outputs).
 This thrust vectoring also compensates for the lack of large vertical stabilizers usually seen on aircraft, also supplemented by small vertical stabilizers on the tips of the wings.
 But once in space, the engine nacelle will rotate to facilitate a change in center of mass for the propulsion switch, since the jet engine cannot be used in the vacuum of space.

-Not only do I enjoy working with a team of great people, but I love Forza.
+Not only did I enjoy working with a team of great people, but I love Forza.
 It's a great racing game, and it didn't hurt that I was already a fan of racing before I joined up with the team.

 During my time at Vancouver Film School, this character was one of my final projects.
 She's a runner.
 Delivering hard copies of messages from one place to the other.
 Trained to be highly skilled in escape; urban obstacle maneuvering, operates just about any type of vehicle from 2 to 16 wheels, to helicopters and airplanes, and an expert marksman.